Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to vegan or vegetarian (veg*n) pledge campaigns that promote behavioral change.
+This category refers to running vegan or vegetarian (veg*n) pledges to promote individual dietary change.
 Veg*n pledges are commitments from individuals to eliminate or reduce their animal product consumption for a specific period of time.
-Charities typically campaign to achieve sign-ups to their pledge program and then keep in touch with participants over the course of the commitment, with varying levels of support and information provided.
+Organizations typically campaign to achieve signups to their pledge program, and then keep in touch with participants over the course of their commitment, with varying levels of support and information provided.
+Veg*n pledges likely have other outcomes too, such as increased public awareness of veg*nism and promoting plant-based foods through corporate partnerships.
+A prominent example is Veganuary.

 Expected outcome(s):